 - 7.1 The financial environment for local Government continues to be extremely challenging with many unknown variables.
-Whilst this makes it very difficult to forecast ahead, the uncertainty strengthens the need to develop a medium to long term financial strategy to ensure that the Council is aware of potential scenarios and can take decisions with long-term consequences with an appreciation of issues which may lie ahead. - 7.2 The strategy encompasses consideration of the key variables affecting the cost of the Council's services, including the cost of capital expenditure.
-Work will be ongoing to model the impact of changing demand for the Council's services. - 7.3 This strategy is written in the context of work being carried out to transform the way in which the Council delivers its services.
-This work requires to continue and will be supplemented by ongoing review of service levels and opportunities to generate income in order to balance the Council's budget now and in the future, so creating a sustainable model of service delivery for the people of Moray.
+Whilst this makes it very difficult to forecast ahead, the uncertainty strengthens the need to develop a medium to long term financial strategy to unsure that the Council is aware of potential scenarios and can take decisions with long-term consequences in the context of an awareness of issue which may lie ahead. - 7.2 The strategy encompasses consideration of the key variables affecting the cost of the Council's services, including the cost of capital expenditure.
+Work continues to be required to model the impact of changing demand for the Council's services. - 7.3 The strategy is written in the context of work being carried out to transform the way in which the Council delivers its services.
+The work requires to continue and will be supplemented by continued review of level of service and opportunities to generate income in order to balance the Council's budget now and in the future, on a sustainable model of service delivery for the people of Moray.